Icinga/icinga2/doc/9-icinga2-api.md

 Example for all hosts which are in the host group `linux-servers`:

     https://localhost:5665/v1/objects/hosts?filter="linux-servers" in host.groups

+User-specified filters are run in a sandbox environment which ensures that filters cannot modify Icinga's state, for example object attributes or global variables.

+When querying objects of a specific type the filter expression is evaluated for each object of that type.
+The object is made available to the filter expression as a variable whose name is the lower-case version of the object's type name.

+For example when querying objects of type `Host` the variable in the filter expression is named `host`.
+Additionally related objects such as the host's check command are also made available (e.g., via the `check_command` variable).

+The object is also made available via the `obj` variable.
+This makes it easier to build filters which can be used for more than one object type (e.g., for permissions).

+Some queries can be performed for more than just one object type.
+One example is the 'reschedule-check' action which can be used for both hosts and services.
+When using advanced filters you will also have to specify the type using the `type` parameter:

+    $ curl -k -s -u root:icinga -H 'Accept: application/json' -X POST "https://localhost:5665/v1/actions/reschedule-check \
+    -d '{ "type": "Service", "filter": "service.name==\"ping6\"" }' | python -m json.tool

 When building filters you have to ensure that values such as `"linux-servers"` are escaped properly according to the rules of the Icinga 2 configuration